 Its construction took 18 years and was inaugurated in 1908.
 Its architectural style is eclectic and has an area of 58 thousand square meters, one of the largest in Latin America.
-In the restoration works carried out for the building's centenary, 1,500 people worked.
+1,500 people worked in the restoration works carried out for the building's centenary.

 On its stage, great figures like the sopranos Monserrat Caballé and Birgit Nilsson, as well as famous directors like Arturo Toscanini, have performed.

-This icon of Buenos Aires was on the verge of being demolished shortly after being built, as the people of Buenos Aires did not understand its usefulness at the time.
+This icon of the city was on the verge of being demolished shortly after being built, as the people of Buenos Aires did not understand its usefulness at the time.
 The Obelisk measures 67.5 meters, weighs 170 tons and was built in 31 days by a crew of 150 workers in 1936.
 Today, it is a meeting point on the 9 de Julio Avenue.

-The monument by sculptor Alejandro Marmo and designer Daniel Santoro is recent (2010), but the building in which it rests is one of Buenos Aires's historic constructions.
+○ The monument by sculptor Alejandro Marmo and designer Daniel Santoro is recent (2010), but the building in which it rests is one of Buenos Aires's historic constructions.
 When it was still the Ministry of Public Works in 1951, the open council of Peronism was founded.
-Here is where Eva Perón, the first woman aspiring to a public position of importance, was made official.
+Here is where the candidacy of Eva Perón, the first woman aspiring to a public position of importance, was made official.

 The mural was conceived in 2009 as a tribute to Eva Perón for being considered the woman of the Argentinian bicentennial.